njthomson/SrvSurvey/README.md

 - Switch between showing ruins maps or aerial screenshot assistance.

+- In settings, Screenshot conversions, [see details below](README.md#screenshot-conversions).

 # Organic scanning:

 When approaching a planet or moon with biological signals, a summary panel will appear top center.
 This shows the count, the names of biological organisms detected and how many have been analyzed.
 Items in orange have been scanned, items in blue have not been scanned.